jjandrew/GroupEngineeringProject/README.md

 4. Daniel Glider (710010036)
 5. Oliver Medzinskii (710017600)

-This is a submission for Sprint 1.
+This is a submission for Sprint 2.
 There are three types of document that you will find the following places.

+## When first running the app:

+To create a new gamekeeper go to /admin
+Create two groups: Gamekeeper and user
+Create an account in user's to be the gamekeeper and assign this to the gamekeeper group

 ## PROCESS DOCUMENTS